IceHacks/SurvivCheatInjector/README.md

 ![screenshot](https://cdn.discordapp.com/attachments/658048925592453136/662775433292546062/ss.png)
 ### Note: if you like this cheat, please star it.
 ### Note: Subscribe to [my YouTube Channel](https://www.youtube.com/c/IceHacks) where you can find special offers and promotions!
-### Note: Locked out of my Discord lol.
-But I made a really nice aimbot v2.1 for now I am using email to communicate.
-## Download
 How to download IceHacks:

 1. Go to the [download page](https://github.com/IceHacks/SurvivCheatInjector/releases/latest).